-Dog lovers everywhere agree — vacations aren’t complete without our four-legged friends.
-While most beaches on the Jersey Shore don’t welcome pets, there are quite a few strands along New Jersey’s 130-mile coast that allow pups to dip their paws in the pristine sand and surf.
+Dog lovers everywhere agree – vacations aren't complete without our four-legged friends.
+While most beaches on the Jersey Shore don't welcome pets, there are quite a few dog-friendly beaches along New Jersey's 130-mile coast that allow pups to dip their paws in the pristine sand and surf.

 We've sniffed out the state's best pet-friendly beaches to make it easier to decide where to go.
 So, instead of taking your chances at a beach that may not welcome your pup, make use of our list of the best dog-friendly beaches in New Jersey.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Dogs are free to run off leash through Asbury Park's 8th Avenue Dog Beach, and walk on leash along the adjoining boardwalk at any time between September 15th through May 15th.
 During the busier summer months (between May 16th and September 14th), pups are welcome on the beach only from 6pm to 8:30am.